pgRouting/workshop/docs/chapters/topology.rst

 * ``source`` and ``target`` from the ``ways`` correspond to an ``id`` in ``ways_vertices_pgr`` table
 * Additional columns are for analyzing the topology.

-Now we are ready for our first routing query with :doc:`Dijkstra algorithm <5-shortest_path>`!
+Now we are ready for our first routing query with :doc:`Dijkstra algorithm <shortest_path>`!

 .. _4-Adjust: